lukewealth/lockup/README.md

 ---

 ## 🤝 Contribution
-We welcome contributions from developers, designers, and financial inclusion advocates.
+TRICODE PRO is open to collaborate, we welcome contributions from developers, designers, and financial inclusion advocates.

-- Open issues for feature requests or documentation improvements
-- Submit pull requests to improve docs
-- Join discussions on adoption strategies

 ---

 ## 📄 License
 This repository is licensed under the TRICODE PRO LTD License.

+### 🔑 Key Notes
+- Frontend completed ✅
+- Backend and blockchain infrastructure in progress 🚧
+- Currently applying for grants to support **testnet fees, mainnet liquidity, and scaling development**.

 ---